kjosib/kjosib.github.io/Counterpoint/effects.md

 God help you to reason about the text of that code.
 You have to understand *everything at once* to understand *anything at all*.

-But lo, we *only* had eight gigabytes of source code. *Compressed.* So what's the problem?
+But lo, this particular platform only hosted eight gigabytes of source code. *Compressed.* So what's the problem?

 -----